-This insight is focussed less on the academic and more on the practical and technical needs of any land initiative - from tech innovation, to governance and capacity building and the role of licensed surveyors.
+These insights are focussed less on the academic and more on the practical and technical needs of any land initiative - from tech innovation, to governance and capacity building and the role of licensed surveyors.
 The expert authors draw on their own professional experience during decades of working at the sharp end of land administration and registration practice in numerous countries.

 In Ukraine, the time for processing an application for registration of a new parcel went down from an average of a month and a half to 21 minutes.
 It is not always necessary to change the law to make the submission of digital reports and plans obligatory.
 It is a question of training surveyors.

-The insight also investigates numerous important aspects of land administration and highlights the issues that any new intervention or initiative needs to take into account for it to be successful.
+The insights also investigate numerous important aspects of land administration and highlights the issues that any new intervention or initiative needs to take into account for it to be successful.
 The authors use the Theory of Change (Toc) concept to highlight important processes and interconnections, look at the important of governance, capacity and professional practice, highlight the dangers of corruption and emphasise the need for a strong legal framework.